-The federal Fair Labor Standards Act (FSLA) does not limit the number of hours an employee who is over 16 years old may work in a week.
+The federal Fair Labor Standards Act (FSLA) does not limit either the number of hours in a day or the number of days in a week that an employer may require an employee to work who is at least 16 years old.
 However, if you are a non-exempt employee, and you work more than 40 hours per week, you must be paid overtime.
 The 40-hour work week is measured by seven consecutive 24-hour periods, i.e. 168 hours, but can start on any day of the week.
 You should ask your employer when your 40-hour work week starts.
 Some exceptions to the 40 hours per week standard apply to certain police and firefighters and to some employees of hospitals and nursing homes.

 In New York, if you are not a live-in or residential employee, you are entitled to overtime if you work more than 40 hours in a work week; if you are a residential, or live-in, employee, you are entitled to overtime if you work more than 44 hours in a work week.
 Remember to ask your employer when your work week starts.